wanggrun/Learning-Feature-Pyramids-For-COCO/README.md

 ### Introduction

-This repository contains the training & testing code on [ImageNet](http://image-net.org/challenges/LSVRC/2015/) and [PASCAL VOC2012](http://host.robots.ox.ac.uk:8080/leaderboard/displaylb.php?challengeid=11&compid=6) via learning feature pyramids (LFP).
+This repository contains the training & testing code on [COCO 2017](http://cocodataset.org/#home) object detection and instance segmentation via learning feature pyramids (LFP).
 LFP is originally used for human pose machine, described in the paper "Learning Feature Pyramids for Human Pose Estimation" (https://arxiv.org/abs/1708.01101).
-We extend it to the semantic image segmentation.
+We extend it to the object detection and instance segmentation.

 ### Results